Axolotl Care Hub Axolotl Care Hub The Complete Guide

 High Ammonia/Nitrite

-1. Perform an immediate 50% water change
+1. Perform an appropriate partial water change with dechlorinated water

 High Nitrate

-1. Perform 25-40% water change weekly
+1. Perform an appropriately sized partial water change

 2. Increase water change volume or frequency